SharedStake/SIPs/Readme.md

 - **Rejected** - a SIP that has been rejected.
 - **Withdrawn** - a SIP that has been withdrawn by the Author(s).
 - **Deferred** - a SIP that is pending another SIP/additional change that should be bundled with it.
-- **Moribund** - a SIP that was implemented.
-It is now obsolete and requires no explicit replacement.
+- **Moribund** - a SIP that was implemented and is now obsolete.
+It requires no explicit replacement.

 ## Contributing